Do you think that life as a UX designer is easy? Let me tell you, no, it’s not.

 Demanding clients that tell you they want a chicken and it turns out they want a spaceship, managers that fancy a better-looking product, but literally do not give a *** for the UX of it, developers pointing fingers at you for that little incremental change you made in the design (which makes them rewrite the whole code for the 10th time) and you somewhere in the middle blaming yourself for deciding to follow the UX path.
 You are not alone.

 [Beware, PROMOTION] Useberry was born out of exactly these reasons: to make UX designers’ life easier.

 Anyway, here’s the thing.
 User testing is a no-brainer and you know that as much as I do.

 But it seems that this fact is not crystal clear to everyone in the room.

 We have all heard them.
 Maybe not every single one of them but definitely some or variations of them.
-Here’s a list with the top 10 silly objections you (me, he, she, actually every UX designer out there) have heard when you tried to convince your manager that you need to do user testing to your prototypes.
+Here’s a list with the top 10 silly objections you (me, he, she, actually every UX designer out there) have heard when you tried to convince your manager that you need to test your prototypes.